23 Tips on Becoming a Father for the First Time

 3. Life won’t be taken over by your baby

-Yes, you will spend time with your new baby, but it’s all about priorities.
+Yes, you will spend a lot of time with your new baby, but it’s all about priorities.
 If you want to spend time with friends, bring the baby along.
 Friends aren’t going to abandon you just because you have a baby.

 4. You’ll need to plan for alone time